Kheims/MLCQ-Experiments/README.md

 This is the repository for the experiments of the paper "Exploring NLP Techniques for Code Smell Detection: A Comparative Study."
 The study compares various NLP-based models for detecting code smells to a baseline model, highlighting their strengths and weaknesses.

 # Disclaimer
-This research was conducted as part of a CIFRE doctoral program (Convention Industrielle de Formation par la Recherche) in collaboration with [Adservio].
-The findings and methodology described in this work are proprietary to [Adservio], reflecting their commitment to advancing industrial research.
+This research was conducted as part of a CIFRE doctoral program (Convention Industrielle de Formation par la Recherche) in collaboration with [Adservio](https://fr.adservio.fr/), [Universite Paris-Saclay](https://www.universite-paris-saclay.fr/) and [ISEP](https://www.isep.fr/).

 ## Prerequisites